Muhyiddin Yassin: Early political career (1971–1995)

-Early year
+Early years

 Muhyiddin's involvement in politics began when he joined UMNO as an ordinary member at the Muar Dalam division in 1971.
 He was elected as UMNO youth chief of the Pagoh division and the secretary in 1976.
 Later he became Youth Chief of Johor state UMNO Youth until 1987.

 Muhyiddin occupied the seats of Exco in the national Malaysia UMNO Youth.
 In 1984, Muhyiddin was elected the UMNO division chief of Pagoh, replacing Othman Saat.
 Muhyiddin rose the ranks and file of Johor UMNO quickly.
 From being a state executive council member, he rose to become Johor UMNO's head and later became Menteri Besar of Johor.

 Muhyiddin contested and was elected Member of Parliament for the Pagoh constituency in the 1978 general election and kept the seat until 1982.
 Muhyiddin was appointed Parliamentary Secretary in the Ministry for Foreign Affairs; subsequently, he was promoted to Deputy Minister in the Ministry of Federal Territories and later the Ministry of Trade and Industry.

 In 1984, Muhyiddin contested a UMNO Supreme Council seat but lost.
 Muhyiddin was later appointed the UMNO Johor state liaison chairman and next appointed a Supreme Council member.
 In November 1990, he was a candidate for the UMNO vice-presidency but lost again.
 He attempted again in the November 1993 UMNO party election, successfully this time.

-Menteri Besar of Johor

-In the 1986 general election, Muhyiddin contested and won the Johor State Legislative constituency seat of Bukit Serampang, opening the path for him to become the Menteri Besar of Johor on 13 August 1986.

-His tenure as Menteri Besar lasted until 6 May 1995.